endybits/bash-for-scratch/README.md

     Use `chemod 7 01_hello_bash.sh` (4 + 2 + 1) for give all permissions to a file.
 Also, our example runs using `chemod +x 01_hello_bash.sh`.
     To dive deeper on it, check [this resource](https://www.redhat.com/sysadmin/linux-file-permissions-explained).
+  - Use `bash 01_hello_bash.sh` to execute the file.
+Or only navigate to the `.sh` and the file will be execute when you push enter.